 To change your logo go to the 'Page Master' under the 'Design' menu

-Dunstaffnage was the summer home for Calypso off and mostly on from 1988 until 2010, and now it is for Pickle.
-Not because it is of huge interest to the cruising yachtsman, but because it is the closest place to Edinburgh to keep a boat on the west coast (and you can get here by train as well as car).
-What is more, it is quick and easy to get in and out with no tidal problems – turn right for Lismore and Loch Linnhe, straight ahead for the Sound of Mull, turn left for the Firth of Lorne.
+Our boat was here for about 25 years, not because it is of huge interest to the cruising yachtsman, but because it is the closest place to Edinburgh to keep a boat on the west coast (and you can get here by train as well as car).
+What is more, it is quick and easy to get in and out with no tidal problems — turn right for Lismore and Loch Linnhe, straight ahead for the Sound of Mull, turn left for the Firth of Lorne.
 But don't try and enter under sail unless there is a lot of wind or you have the engine on, because the wind dies at the entrance and there is more often than not a strong tide against you.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE